Prof. Dr. Christina Zielinski, Group leader

 Michelle Klesse performed her master thesis in the Zielinski Lab in 2019.
 She was a Master Student of the Medical and Immunosciences and Infection program at the University of Bonn.

 Christoph Heuser studied Molecular Biomedicine at the University of Bonn where he also started his PhD.
-He was a postdoc in the Zielinski Lab from 2018 to 2019.
+He was a research assistant in the Zielinski Lab from 2018 to 2019.

 Bachelor students: Lena Träger, Hin-Man Tai and Viola Siegert performed their Bachelor theses in the Zielinski Lab.
 Viola continued to support the team as a student assistant.